kketevani/kkapanadze/content/teaching/header/index.md

 <!-- this is a subheadline -->

  ⚪ `BA level`:

-Lecturer at Charles University, Faculty of Law / Econ Department, Institutional Economics (forthcoming Spring'24)
+Lecturer at Charles University, PF UK, Institutional Economics (forthcoming Spring'24)

-Lecturer at Charles University, Faculty of Law / Econ Department, Law and Economics (forthcoming Fall'23)
+Lecturer at Charles University, PF UK, Law and Economics (forthcoming Fall'23)

 Lecturer at International School of Economics (ISET), Econometrics